-Resetting the Table (RTT) and The Jewish Federation of Greater Los Angeles invite Jewish organizations to apply to be part of our inaugural Convener Cohort to help us foster meaningful conversations across charged political differences in Greater Los Angeles Jewish life.
-Participating institutions will work with RTT staff -- veterans in the fields of Israel engagement, facilitation, and conflict resolution -- to design and implement programs tailored to the needs of their communities, receiving a highly subsidized package of training, consultation, tools, resources, and access to trained facilitators.
+This difficult time has amplified divisions within and across many of our communities.
+As communities continue to grapple with the impacts of Covid-19, a looming presidential election, nation-wide protests, and political changes in Israel, Resetting the Table (RTT) and The Jewish Federation of Greater Los Angeles invite Jewish organizations to apply to be part of our Virtual Convener Cohort to help us foster meaningful conversations across charged political differences in Greater Los Angeles Jewish life.
+Participating institutions will work with RTT staff – veterans in the fields of Israel engagement, facilitation, and conflict resolution – to design and implement online programs tailored to the needs of their communities, receiving a highly subsidized package of training, consultation, tools, resources, and access to trained facilitators.

 Each organization that applies and is chosen as a Convener will select two team members to participate, including at least one staff person positioned to participate in the training, implement programs, and serve as the lead contact.
 Over the course of 10 months, these teams will be introduced to RTT’s celebrated approach and practical toolkit for opening up welcoming, constructive discussion across charged differences.

-Eight institutions will be selected to participate in the 2019-20 Convener Cohort.
+Eight institutions will be selected to participate in the 2020-21 Virtual Convener Cohort.
 Cost for the program is $500.
 The program is generously supported by a Cutting Edge Grant from the Jewish Community Foundation of Los Angeles.

 What is Resetting the Table?